metio/terraform-provider-k8s/docs/data-sources/loki_grafana_com_loki_stack_v1_manifest.md

 Optional:

 - `ingestion` (Attributes) IngestionLimits defines the limits applied on ingested log streams. (see [below for nested schema](#nestedatt--spec--limits--global--ingestion))
+- `otlp` (Attributes) OTLP to configure which resource, scope and log attributes to store as labels or structured metadata or drop them altogether for all tenants. (see [below for nested schema](#nestedatt--spec--limits--global--otlp))
 - `queries` (Attributes) QueryLimits defines the limit applied on querying log streams. (see [below for nested schema](#nestedatt--spec--limits--global--queries))
 - `retention` (Attributes) Retention defines how long logs are kept in storage. (see [below for nested schema](#nestedatt--spec--limits--global--retention))